A High-Performance List Decoding Algorithm for Surface Codes with Erroneous Syndrome: Proposed method

-Similar to conventional quantum BP decoders, our BP decoder takes the quantum channel error LLRs as input and outputs the error LLRs for each qubit.
-However, instead of using hard syndrome information, we enhance the BP decoder with syndrome soft information.
-To clarify, we use the following example~(Example~\ref{ex: codes}) to illustrate our approach to initializing the soft information. \footnote{This is a simple example to illustrate our idea, and the proposed method can be applied to surface codes with arbitrary parameters.}

-\begin{example} The $[[5, 1, 3]]$ perfect stabilizer code~\cite{laflamme1996perfect} is the smallest quantum code capable of protecting a single qubit from any arbitrary single-qubit error~\cite{gottesman1997stabilizer}.
+Since the OSD algorithm takes log-likelihood ratios~(LLRs) as input, we first use the BP algorithm to improve the accuracy of the LLRs for both qubits and syndrome.
+As usual, our BP decoder processes the quantum channel LLRs and outputs the LLRs for each qubit, just like the conventional quantum BP decoder.
+Instead of relying on hard syndrome information, we improve the BP decoder by incorporating syndrome soft information, referring to this as the enhanced BP decoder.
+To clarify, we use the following example~(Example~\ref{ex: codes}) to illustrate our approach to initializing the soft information. \begin{example} The $[[5, 1, 3]]$ perfect stabilizer code~\cite{laflamme1996perfect} is the smallest quantum code capable of protecting a single qubit from any arbitrary single-qubit error.
 This code is defined by the stabilizer group

 with the corresponding parity-check matrix given by